Chatbot: The new UI for a better CX in banking

 The year 2008 was a turning point in the realm of internet when Apple launched the App Store.
 Now, we are witnessing a new turning point where the internet is changing again.
 The first time ever, people are using messaging platforms more than they are using social networks.
 Today, the big 4 messaging platforms – Facebook Messenger, Whatsup, Line, WeChat – have more than 3 billion monthly active users.

-It is not surprising to see “AI is the new UI” as a number 1 trend in the Accenture’s Technology Vision 2017 Report, as the conversational interface emerged allowing the user tell the computer what to do via chatbots.
+It is not surprising to see “AI is the new UI” as a number 1 trend in the Accenture’s Technology Vision 2017 Report, as the conversational interface emerged allowing the user tell the computer what to do via chatbot.
 As Pichai declares, “In an AI-first world, interactions become even more seamless and natural”.
 Bots help consumers via messaging, find solutions no matter where they are or what device they use.
 Nobody needs forms, inboxes and scrolling through the content.
 Unlike the self-serving marketing of the times of web and apps, bots provide a service just like the banking customer representative.
 As the customers need to communicate with the “human face” of the Bank and the perception that somebody helping them, instead of dealing with mechanical interfaces, conversational banking provides that humanized experience.
-Chatbots enable the customer to contact and gain access to a Bank in the most direct manner.
+Chatbot enable the customer to contact and gain access to a Bank in the most direct manner.
 The interaction is instant and quick.
-For the user, chatbots are an omnipresent support system with trust, authenticity, simplicity and speed, that has a considerable positive impact on the overall customer experience.
+For the user, chatbot are an omnipresent support system with trust, authenticity, simplicity and speed, that has a considerable positive impact on the overall customer experience.

 Advances in AI

-Mentioning the evolution of the user interface and the paradigm shift in the realm of internet, advancements in artificial intelligence (AI) is another factor behind the rise of chatbots.
+Mentioning the evolution of the user interface and the paradigm shift in the realm of internet, advancements in artificial intelligence (AI) is another factor behind the rise of chatbot.
 Bot technology has been around for decades, however machine-learning has been a development that holds a place on the agenda of key Silicon Valley players.
 Open source contributions from leaders are plenteous and investments are growing, with 180 bot companies raising $24 billion in funding.
 Amazon, Google, Apple and Microsoft all introduced voice assistants and are developing them to be smarter.

 Advances in natural language processing (NLP) and voice recognition accuracy enable conversational interaction with only 5.9% error rate.
 But, the intelligence does not result from only getting a natural-language understanding, machine learning, deep learning and context awareness.
 Also the mutually empowered relationship between big data and AI should not be ignored.
 AI can be used to analyze the data already produced by other means and improve the quality of chatbot service.
 On the other hand, chatbot interactions can feed into data science projects.
 Combining big data with AI will create new possibilities and innovations in the banking business.

-The ease and simplicity that enhance customer experience in AI-powered chatbots can be attributed to the enormous efforts to create comprehensive data analytics and algorithms, reminding us the famous expression by Leonardo Da Vinci “Simplicity is the ultimate sophistication”.
+The ease and simplicity that enhance customer experience in AI-powered chatbot can be attributed to the enormous efforts to create comprehensive data analytics and algorithms, reminding us the famous expression by Leonardo Da Vinci “Simplicity is the ultimate sophistication”.
 The idea is clearly explained by Shane Mac, CEO of Assist as “… bots have the illusion of simplicity on the front end but there are many hurdles to overcome to create a great experience.
 So much work to be done.
 Analytics, flow optimization, keeping up with ever changing platforms that have no standard. … you have error checking, integrations to APIs, routing and escalation to live human support, understanding NLP, no back buttons, no home button, etc.”

 Shifting banking customer preferences